ethrelfall/spin-half/readme.md

 dirac_experiment.py - script testing isotropic Dirac-like equation with a solution depending on x and y.
 Known problems indicated in comments at top of script.

-DeluzetNarski.py - script implementing simple cases (scalar, not spin-half) similar to content of "A two field interated asymptotic-preserving method for highly anisotropic elliptic equations by Deluzet and Narski.
+DeluzetNarski.py - script implementing simple cases (scalar, not spin-half) similar to content of "A two field interated asymptotic-preserving method for highly anisotropic elliptic equations" by Deluzet and Narski.
 Does straight and bent magnetic fieldlines and so can demonstrate null-space problem and "locking" problem.

 unit_square.msh - crude triangle mesh of unit square.